Corbin Carroll Preview, Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the last-ranked team ERA across all MLB pitching staffs (5.66).
+- The Rockies have a 5.65 team ERA that ranks last across all league pitching staffs.

-- Rockies pitchers combine to surrender 200 total home runs at a rate of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to give up 200 total home runs at a rate of 1.5 per game (second-most in baseball).

-- Lambert makes the start for the Rockies, his 10th of the season.
-He is 3-5 with a 4.95 ERA and 64 strikeouts in 76 1/3 innings pitched.

-- The righty last appeared on Wednesday against the Atlanta Braves, when he tossed five innings, allowing three earned runs while giving up nine hits.
+- His last appearance came on Thursday against the Atlanta Braves, when the left-hander tossed 5 2/3 innings, surrendering six earned runs while giving up eight hits.

-- The 26-year-old has put up an ERA of 4.95, with 7.5 strikeouts per nine innings, in 23 games this season.
-Opponents are batting .268 against him.

 © 2023 Data Skrive.
 All rights reserved.